 Greg Hill spoke with the client’s mom, who described what she believed had taken place.
 She was quite aware of the alleged victim’s history and why she was vindictive for her son’s decision to break off the relationship.

-Greg prepared two motions under Penal Code § 17(b), each to reduce the “wobbler” charge (the 12020(a)(1) and the 273.5 charge) to a misdemeanor.
+Greg prepared two motions under Penal Code § 17(b), each to reduce the “wobbler” charges (the 12020(a)(1) and the 273.5 charge) from a felony charge to a misdemeanor.
 While our client understood that each motion would most likely be denied, he also understood that each motion would educate the Lancaster judge about the case, as well as show the District Attorney the weaknesses in the case.
 Perhaps more importantly, it would show commitment to the client, something the public defender never had, and the judge would want to reward this somehow.

 After several appearances and filing the two motions, the case was set for a hearing on the two motions.
 The District Attorney relented, offering a two-year, eight-month deal (low term on the domestic violence charge and mid-term on the brass knuckles charge).
 Our client accepted it.
 The judge then took the two motions off calendar and did not rule on either.

 With “good time / work time” credits under Penal Code § 4019 for time already served and half time (actually four for two) in the future, he would be free in less than a year.
 This avoided a potential ten-year sentence on the above two charges and the two probation violation cases he faced.